 Are you worried about a child or young person?

-If you are concerned or worried that someone is at risk of significant harm or in crisis (i.e.) has an urgent mental health need, please contact your local accident & emergency department, GP or contact us on 0344 800 8020.
+If you are concerned or worried that someone is at risk of significant harm or in crisis with an urgent mental health need, please contact your local accident and emergency department or GP.

-YoungMinds provides advice, information and a telephone helpline service to parents and carers in the UK who have a concern about their child's emotional problems or behaviour.
+YoungMinds provide advice, information and a telephone helpline service to parents and carers in the UK who have a concern about their child's emotional problems or behaviour.

 How to help